harmlessprince/taocomerce-docs/src/api-endpoints/order/update-order-status.md

 ## 🚫 What is Not Allowed?

-To protect the system from errors or abuse, ShopSync enforces these restrictions:
+To protect the system from errors or abuse, ShopSynch enforces these restrictions:

 | Action | Why It's Not Allowed |
 |--------|----------------------|